Ashvary1996/RedBus/readme.md

      npm install
      nodemon index.js

 ## Deployment

 - The frontend is deployed on [Netlify](https://red-bus-by-ashvary.netlify.app/) :https://red-bus-by-ashvary.netlify.app/
 - The backend is currently hosted at [https://redbus-eru5.onrender.com/](https://redbus-eru5.onrender.com/)

-To run/deploy the backend and frontend elsewhere, make sure to set up environment variables and adjust configurations accordingly.
+To run or deploy the backend and frontend , make sure to set up environment variables and adjust configurations accordingly.

 ## Contributing